TomShacham/http4js/docs/Request-and-response-api/index.md

 ## Immutability - why?

-Both `Request` and `Response` are immutable, so every method on them returns a new object.
+Both `Req` and `Res` are immutable, so every method on them returns a new object.
-For example we might want to set a header on a `Request` but then replace it:
+For example we might want to set a header on a `Req` but then replace it:

 ```typescript
 const request = ReqOf(Method.GET, "/")